Visceral Rotation Rutherford's Atlas of Vascular Surgery

 Modern medical illustration is essentially concept art.
 It requires the ability to visualize, or draw from the mind's eye in order to depict images and concepts that can't be captured with a camera.
 A thorough understanding of the subject matter is required, as is the guidance and approval of experts.

-My drawing table is large, with a taboret on either side.
-Not always for paper or paint, but for books.
+My drawing table is large, with a taboret on either side – sometimes for paper or paint, but most often for books.
 When I draw, I have open reference books fanning around me, and I constantly use them to double-check the accuracy of what I am conceiving.
 At times it feels like I'm playing a pipe organ, accessing multiple levels of controls as I turn thought and concept into an image that is precise, clear and instructional.

 The source material for the visceral rotation piece above, as sketched out for me by Dr. Robert Rutherford.
 We enjoyed coffee and donuts while discussing the procedures for his book – a much more pleasant setting than the operating room.

 The image above shows the starting point – Dr. Rutherford and I met every other week in Denver to go through his surgical techniques on a legal pad.
 Red ink seemed strangely appropriate.

 From there I consulted my references: the Rohen/Yokochi photo atlas of dissection, several illustrated anatomical atlases, radiological atlases, and a 3D anatomical atlas.
 It's important to use as many references as possible in order to rule out the anomalies that are common to us all as humans.
 Multiple references also help guard against the misconceptions that have been perpetuated in medical drawings through the ages.